superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 ### Integration

 We have integrated [Groq](https://groq.com/) and [OpenRouter](https://openrouter.ai/), API-based LLM providers.
-We plan to allow users to run their GPU down the road via vLLM/ollama, as we have many enthusiastic scouts wanting to make use of their GPU.
+We plan to allow users to run their GPU down the road via vLLM/ollama, as we have many enthusiastic scouts that are already participating in Season 0 wanting to make use of their GPU.

 ### Webhook VS Websocket VS RPC

 Most blockchains use RPC to communicate between nodes.
 Since we want to have an easy entry barrier for Scout Nodes, we decided to use REST-based Webhooks.
-Webhooks can be easily scaled, and we don't need the scout to constantly be connected to the Orchestrator.
+The reason for this is that webhooks can be easily scaled, and we don't need scouts to constantly be connected to the Orchestrator.

 ### API Key vs Private Key

-We have heard about Private Key leaks from time to time, even when the Private Key is encrypted.
+We have heard about private key leaks from time to time, even when the Private Key is encrypted.
 When users want to sign transactions, they still need the Private Key to be on run time.
 A common practice would be to allow multiple permissions on the blockchain layer, like some DPOS networks (EOS, Steem, Bitshare) with multiple keys for different purposes.
 However, this adds complexity for users.
 We decided to use API Key for safety, and users just need to use our dashboard to sign a tx to regenerate the API key.

 ### Performance